RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 15.)
 When you see the setup screen, set up your device the way you like it.

 16.)
+When you get in, mount your internal EFI partition (via MountEFI) and merge your EFI subfolders with your Microsoft ones

+17.)
 That's it!
 Enjoy!
 If nessecary, install the drivers for the Dell Latitude 3190

 ---